jasonappah/dash/README.md

 - Make a simpler version of the site using mostly vanilla JS
   - This might be a good option but also like, idk what browser APIs I can and can't use on the Kindle, plus there's still the chance I run into the same issues I encountered with this site
   - Overall I don't think it'd be as fun as building a TUI so I think I'll just do that instead

+## March 2022 update

+Surprise surprise - I haven't done any of the things I said I would.
+I did update dash to add support for TickTick since I've switched to that for to-dos. dash runs on my personal machine now instead of on a server on my Tailnet, since my school wifi doesn't seem to like me being on Tailscale all the time :/ I also set dash as my new tab page ~~so i can be called out aboonut late tasks when im about to procrastinate~~.
+The TickTick code is kinda wack since I was too lazy to refactor stuff to make it less dependent on Notion, so I'll probably want to refactor that at some point.
+But that's a problem for future me 🥱